-Two primary datasets were used in this study: high-resolution, sub-bottom profiles (SBP) and airgun seismic-reflection profiles (AG), both collected during the Petermann 2015 Expedition to the Petermann Fjord and Nares Strait area in 2015 on the Icebreaker (IB) Oden.
+Two primary geophysical datasets were used in this study: high-resolution, sub-bottom profiles (SBP) and airgun seismic-reflection profiles (AG), both collected during the Petermann 2015 Expedition to the Petermann Fjord and Nares Strait area in 2015 on the Icebreaker (IB) Oden.
 More than 3100 line-km of SBP were acquired using the hull-mounted parametric Kongsberg SBP 120, which transmits a low-frequency (2.5-7 kHz) chirp pulse with a narrow (3°) main beam.
 Vertical resolution of the SBP profiles is approximately 0.35 ms (~70 cm using a sediment velocity of 1500 m s-1).
 Penetration was up to 60 m in unlithified sediments and the quality of the SBP data was generally good, although frequently influenced by noise from ice breaking.
 Two artefacts are prominent in the data: (i) on steep slopes, side echoes and the scattering of acoustic energy resulted in returned reflections being diffuse, and (ii) a rugged and hard seafloor generated numerous sidewall echoes and hyperbolae.
-Line spacing was generally as low as 600 m and rarely exceeded 2.5 km (Fig. 1b).
+Line spacing was generally as low as 600 m and rarely exceeded 2.5 km.
 The multidisciplinary nature of the expedition required an abundance of sampling stations and, in turn, resulted in numerous crossing lines and multiple transects of key areas (Fig. 2).
 The nature of deeper sediments and bedrock structure were studied using 10 AG profiles (Fig. 2) acquired with a single airgun source (210 cu. in.
 Generator Injection (GI) gun with a firing interval of 5 s and a record length of 3 s).
 The streamer had a total active length of 300 m with 48 hydrophone groups (8 hydrophones each) and was towed at depths of 7-16 m.
 Navigation for the SBP profiles was taken directly from the ship’s Seatex Seapath 320 GPS feed.
 Motion correction of the SBP data was applied using information provided by the installed Seatex MRU5 motion reference unit.
 For the AG profiles, a separate Thales DG16 GPS system was used to calculate positions and offset geometries for the ship, source, and hydrophones.
 Heritage seismic-reflection profiles acquired in 2001 were also available and were used to investigate the character of key glacial landforms.
 These data were acquired by Bundesanstalt für Geowissenschaften und Rohstoffe (BGR) using 6 GI guns and a 48-channel array (24 hydrophones each) in a 100 m-long streamer (shortened due to ice conditions).
-Details of the acquisition and processing of this dataset (BGR lines on Fig. 2) are provided in Jackson et al. (2006).
+Details of the acquisition and processing of this dataset (2001 BGR lines on Fig. 2) are provided in Jackson et al. (2006).